oskar-j/fastcat/README.md

 $ pip install git+https://github.com/oskar-j/fastcat.git
 ```

-Remarks
+Additional remarks
 -------

-1. I'd like some feedback from you about this project
+1. It's still in early stage of development, please share some feedback with me
-2. DBpedia SKOS file is prone to constant change
+2. DBpedia SKOS file is prone to constant change, which means:
   * *loading data* in fastcat can stop working in some distant future
   * it takes around 40 MB of your transfer (size depends on selected language)
 3. According to Travis, it works with PyPy as well
+4. You can try to add more SKOS languages, but they're not guaranteed to work due to differences in the file structure

 License
 -------